arindam2590/GYM-Environment/ToyText/README.md

 - *Value Based*: A family of reinforcement learning algorithms that works on *Q* value of the policy.
 - *Policy Gradient*: A family of algorithms that optimize the policy directly by gradient ascent.

+## Dependencies

+A few dependencies are set up in the virtual environment to execute the repository code.
+Here’s a list of common dependencies you might need:

+- `Numpy`
+- `Gymnasium`
+- `Matplotlib`

 ## Usage

 To run the RL algorithms on a specific ToyText environment, execute * *_main.py* by using the following command: